 After the practical test

-When the driving test is over, you can call your instructor over if they didn’t go with you on your test so that they can hear the result and feedback with you.
+When the driving test is over, you can call your instructor over (if they didn’t go with you on your test) so that they can hear the result and feedback with you.
 This feedback is beneficial for your ongoing development whether you have passed or failed.
 For more information on DVA driver test pass rates please see the link below:

 Driving test standards

-All examiners are trained to carry out the test to the same standard, they do not have pass or fail quotas.
-So as long as you demonstrate the standard required you will pass your driving test.
+All examiners are trained to carry out the test to the same standard.
+They do not have pass or fail quotas.
+As long as you demonstrate the standard required, you will pass your driving test.